binerogroup/documentation/networking/load-balancer/general-concept/index.rst

 Load balancers consists of the following constructs:

 - The **Listener** is the load balanced service as its presented to users.
-It listens for connections on a port, for instance port 80/tcp (additional listeners can be added to a load balancer after creation and thus allow for more than a single port).
-The listener gets its own IP on a private subnet onto which is normally attached a :doc:`floating IP <../../floating-ips>` so as to enable it to be reached from the internet.
+It listens for connections on a port, for example port 80/tcp (additional listeners can be added to a load balancer after creation and thus allow for more than a single port).
+The listener gets its own IP on a subnet onto which is normally attached a :doc:`floating IP <../../floating-ips>` so as to enable it to be reached from the internet.

 - The **Pool** is the active collection of member instances.
 It also sets the *common configuration*